Picture of Shaam Malik

 5. Operational Plan for Your Cleaning Business

-An operational plan describes how you will manage the day-to-day running of your business.
+An operational plan describes how you will manage the day-to-day starting of your commercial cleaning business.
 This includes hiring and training staff, managing schedules, and overseeing quality control.
 It’s essential to define these procedures early on to ensure smooth operations as your business grows.

 Business Structure for Cleaning Companies